manuelzander/ra-scraper/README.md

 You can find the spider with the name `ra_artist_spider` in the file `scraper/scraper/spiders/ra_artist_spider.py`.

-To produce a file `results.json` in the `scraper` folder containing the resulting data in JSON format run:
+To produce a file `results.jsonl` in the `scraper` folder containing the resulting data in JSON Lines format run:

 ```
 make